 Demolition project dumpster costs generally range from $400-$1,200+ for 30-40 yard containers, depending on location, rental duration, and weight limits.
 Overage fees for exceeding weight limits typically add $40-$100 per ton.

 Choosing the right dumpster size comes down to project scope, debris type, and local requirements—not OSHA mandates.
-Understanding actual regulations helps you avoid overpaying for unnecessary capacity while staying compliant with real requirements.
+Knowing what regulations actually apply helps you avoid overpaying for unnecessary capacity while staying compliant with the rules that matter.

 Compare quotes from multiple providers in your area to find competitive pricing for your commercial demolition project.